Fibrations of $\infty$-categories: Finality and initiality

 exists and is an equivalence whenever either colimit exists.
 This functor $f$ is \emph{initial} if, for any functor $\cD \to \cZ$ to an $\infty$-category, the canonical morphism in $\cZ$,

 exists and is an equivalence whenever either limit exists. \end{definition}

+\begin{remark} In other literature, final functors are also known as cofinal, or right cofinal, functors.
+Initial functors are also known as coinitial, or left cofinal, functors. \end{remark}

 \begin{example} Consider a functor $\ast \to \cC$ from a terminal $\infty$-category to an $\infty$-category.
-This functor is final if and only if it selects a final object of $\cC$.
-This functor is initial if and only if it selects an initial objects of $\cC$.
+This functor is final if and only if it selects a final object in $\cC$.
+This functor is initial if and only if it selects an initial object in $\cC$.

 \end{example}